 The Gladom side table (and other similar tables) features a removable top — transporting snacks to and from the kitchen just got so much easier.

 While most people think the Ikornnes mirror is meant to rest on a dresser or vanity with the arm pushed to the back to create a stand, it can also be suspended on the wall with the arm protruding to create a tie rack.

 The Tomrefjord bed's headboard features a removable cover that can easily be cleaned.
 Unfortunately, this item is no longer in stock, but you can probably find it on Facebook Marketplace.

 7. Oven-Safe Storage

 IKEA's glass food storage containers are also oven-safe (not the lids, just the bases).
-Meaning you can use it for roasting small pieces of meat/fish or pop it into the oven to reheat food.
+This means you can use them for roasting small pieces of meat/fish or pop it into the oven to reheat food.

 8. A Hole for Transport

 The hole in the seat of many IKEA stools is there to make it easier to carry.

 With the Lauters lamp, you can wind the cord around the neck to decrease slack if you've got an outlet close by.

 IKEA's flat-weave rugs feature the exact same design on both sides — so when one side gets dirty, you can flip it over.
 Voila!
 New rug!